Monopond/fax-api-client-csharp/README.md

 ```

 ### Sending a fax with Retries in sendFaxRequest:
-Adding retries in sendFaxRequest, it will be used as default retries value of all apiFaxMessages.
+Adding retries in sendFaxRequest, it will be used as default retries value of all apiFaxMessages but if an apiFaxMessage has a retries it will immediately override the retries value from sendFaxRequest.
 Please note the addition of ”RetriesSpecified” and ”Retries" , if ”RetriesSpecified” is not supplied or initialized, it will have false value as default and ”Retries" will be ignored.
 ```C#
          private static void sendFaxSample(ApiService apiClient)
         {